JetBrains/intellij-platform-gradle-plugin/README.md

 Plugin introduces following tasks

-- `patchPluginXml` collects all plugin.xml files in sources and fill since/until build and version attributes (*Available in SNAPSHOT only*)
+- `patchPluginXml` collects all plugin.xml files in sources and fill since/until build and version attributes
 - `prepareSandbox` creates proper structure of plugin, copies patched plugin xml files and fills sandbox directory with all of it
 - `buildPlugin` assembles plugin and prepares zip archive for deployment
 - `runIdea` executes IntelliJ IDEA instance with the plugin you are developing installed in